digital-asset/daml/docs/source/daml/intro/2_Scenario.rst

 This opens the scenario view in a separate column in VS Code.
 The default view is a tabular representation of the final state of the ledger:

+..
+Unsure how to add new image correctly, but the below image doesn’t match up with what should be read.
+It shouldn’t read Intro_2_Scenario.
+It should read Token_Test, as described after the image.
+Please change accordingly with all images in this section.
 .. figure:: images/2_Scenario/tabular_view1.png

 What this display means: